evertheoptimist/evertheoptimist.github.io/articles/a-dark-day.md

 # A Dark Day

+*Wednesday, December 29, 2010 at 2:32 PM*

 Posting to collegeconfidential.com

-sunriseeast — 12–29–2010 02:32 PM

 Yesterday was a dark day for me.
 I even cried on my husband’s shoulder for a few minutes.